Spadelicious/Spadelicious/README.md

 _uhhhhh my name is spadel or spade idc which one uhhh_

-I really enjoy typical colors 2, stardew valley, guts and blackpowder, and dave and bambi!!!
+I really enjoy typical colors 2, stardew valley, guts and blackpowder, dave and bambi, and object shows!!!

 <img src=IMG_9599.png width=1000>